james-see/fresh-mac/README.md

 ## Update Log

+10NOV2025: Major modernization update
+- Added UV for fast Python package management (10-100x faster than pip)
+- Split Python packages into CLI tools (uv tool install) and libraries (uv pip install)
+- Added OrbStack as modern Docker Desktop alternative to core
+- Added Caddy web server with automatic HTTPS to core
+- Modernized installer.py to use subprocess.run() instead of deprecated call()
+- Updated documentation with new Python package management approach

-27JUN2022 Added wipe the Dock of crapware, updated pip permissions, fixed some other M1 related stuff
+27JUN2022: Added wipe the Dock of crapware, updated pip permissions, fixed some other M1 related stuff

 14NOV2021: Added slack-term and rainbowstream